 Esplanadi Park

-Nestled between shopping streets, Esplanade Park is a green oasis.
+No senior tour of Finland is complete without a visit to Esplanade Park.
+Nestled between shopping streets, this park is a green oasis.
 It’s the ideal spot for a leisurely walk among beautiful flower beds and sculptures.
 In the summer, you’ll often find live music.
 The park is also accessible to anyone with its many benches and kiosks.

 Ateneum Art Museum